Intakes: March, June/July & Sept/Oct

 |ENGLISH LANGUAGE REQUIREMENT|

-The Diploma in Agricultural Sciences (Plantation Management) is a rare program in Malaysian universities, and I'm happy I found this program in IUKL.
-In this program, we learn about soil types, plantation analysis, conduct analysis in the laboratories, which makes the program very enjoyable.
-In my program we have many foreign students from different parts of the world.
+The Diploma in Agricultural Sciences (Plantation Management) is a rare programme in Malaysian universities, and I'm happy I found this programme in IUKL.
+In this program, we learn about soil types, plantation analysis, conduct analysis in the laboratories, which makes the programme very enjoyable.
+In my programme we have many foreign students from different parts of the world.
 For example: Yemen, Indonesia, Uganda, Nigeria, Canada.
 It is a great opportunity to meet new people with different points of view.

 Communication was the biggest problem.
 I was very shy, passive and afraid to approach people.
 Everything changed when I came here.
 I had to be independent and brave and that is what changed me 360 degree from what I was.
 IUKL lecturers are good and always willing to share the extra knowledge.I also joined the Chinese Society for my extra-curricular activities.
 When preparing for the Chinese Spring Festival 2017, I was able to learn management and communication skills.
 Hard work is always the key to success and I believe, I am on the right track to be a professional agriculturist.
 Apart from that, I have some good course mates who keep me going.